alanboy/stuff/blog/_posts/2019-01-26-leadership.markdown

  - Cognitive: rationale.
  - Affect: emotional, style, personal

 A team culture will evolve wether we do something or not.
-What gets rewarede and what get punished will affect the culture.
+What gets rewarded and what get punished will affect the culture.

 The managers struggle the most with conflict resolution.